SashaPatsel/coding-drills/python/02-more-syntax/README.md

 ## Intro
-As we've noted, Python and Node are functionally identical for the most part.
+As we've noted, Python and Javascript are functionally identical for the most part (except that Python CANNOT be used client-side).
 That being said, there are significant differences in their syntax.

 Take note of some of the topics below.